Sam Dickinson (triathlete)

-Sam (Samuel) Dickinson (born 11 July 1997) is an English international triathlete.
+Samuel Dickinson (born 11 July 1997) is an English professional triathlete.
 He has represented England at the Commonwealth Games, where he won a gold medal.

-Biography
+Early life

+Educated at St Peter's School, York, he graduated from the University of Leeds with a Bachelor of Science (BSc) in Sports Science and Physiology.

 Dickinson won a silver medal as part of the British team that won the mixed relay at the 2022 World Triathlon Mixed Relay Championships in Montreal.

+Career

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in men's event, finishing in 19th place.
-However as part of the mixed relay team he won a gold medal in the mixed relay event, where he was joined by Alex Yee, Sophie Caldwell and Georgia Taylor-Brown in the winning team.
+However as part of the mixed relay team he won a gold medal in the mixed relay event, where he was joined by Alex Yee, Sophie Coldwell and Georgia Taylor-Brown in the winning team.